prodo-dev/plz/README.md

 ## Using the CLI

-First, create a configuration file called *batman.config* in your project directory:
+First, create a configuration file called *batman.config.json* in your project directory:

     {
       "user": "alice",